Listen to your wife. "Go play with Allan's Trains!"

 Further, to avoid having to get under

-they layout, there will be no switch machines.
+they layout, there will only be switch machines for turnouts that are hard to reach.
 It gets better, there

 will be no ground throws!